Conference

 • Double blind review process

-• All full papers are due by 31 July 2024
+• All full papers are due by 15 August 2025

-• Feedback on acceptance of work-in-progress papers to be provided by 30 August 2024.
+• Feedback on acceptance of work-in-progress papers to be provided by 30 September 2025

 • Requires: Introduction (background to the problem; problem statement; literature review (theoretical or conceptual framework); methodology; envisaged findings; conclusion and references

-Position Presentation Requirements
+4. Position Presentation Requirements (invited paper)

 • 20 min of presentation / 10 min discussion